 How do organisations and the people that run them adapt to survive beyond reliance on grant funding and what are the principles that underpin organisations that continue to grow and succeed with little or no grant funding?
-The event on 11 June will look at some of the options available to organisations wishing to move towards more of a social enterprise model and how you can start to think about adopting the principles of growth and success.
-In this blog, Dai Powell CEO of HCT Group tells us his story about taking a grant reliant organisation and turning it into a thriving and successful social enterprise and why he believes more community transport organisations should choose trade.
+In June, CTA held an event with HCT Group looking at some of the options available to organisations wishing to move towards more of a social enterprise model and how you can start to think about adopting the principles of growth and success.
+Ahead of the event, Dai Powell CEO of HCT Group told us his story about taking a grant reliant organisation and turning it into a thriving and successful social enterprise and why he believes more community transport organisations should choose trade.

 Choose grants.
 Choose small.
 Choose near total dependency on one funder.
 Choose hoping for a bigger slice of a smaller pie just to stand still.
 Choose keeping your fingers crossed that a minor rule change doesn’t accidentally wipe out the whole shebang.
 We chose not to choose grants.
 We chose something else.

 Now don’t get me wrong.
 HCT Group doesn’t have a problem with grants – some of our most high-impact services are grant funded and we have strong relationships with our funding bodies.
 I suspect that we receive a larger amount of grant funding that any other CT.
 It’s dependency on grant funding that we see as the issue – and choosing trade as the antidote.

 All the way back in 1993, as Hackney Community Transport, we were convinced that we were about to hit the wall feared by any grant funded organisation – the withdrawal of our core funding.
 We had to change the way we operated.
 We had to take our future into our own hands and earn the money needed to support essential services in our community.
 We had to learn to trade.